Blumenerde

 Difference between organic and mineral substrate

-Overall, there is no universally perfect substrate as it depends on the specific needs of the plants.
+Overall, there is no universally perfect substrate as it depends on the specific requirements of the plants.
 It is important to consider the needs of each plant and adjust the substrate for your houseplants accordingly.

 The best organic substrates for plants